jl-oclinux/SecWinBatchMode/README.md

  * Create a file named `Custom-VarOverload.psm1` in the same directory as the `Custom-VarDefault.psm1` module, or in any parent `..` or sub-folder `Modules` of a parent folder!
    This leaves a lot of choices...
+   It's also possible to create it inside the program data folder dedicated to SWMB (`C:\ProgramData\SWMB`).
  * Set the hash values of your global variables
    (Don't change the whole hash table like in the `Custom-VarDefault.psm1` file)
  * Example: